-I see so many people are suffering Topical Steroids Withdrawal (TSW) all over the world nowadays.
-Although patients are struggling to get it over, majority of dermatologists prescribe Topical Steroids mainly for atopic dermatitis and other skin problems even now.
-I believe the time has come that the world should realize the medication cannot heal all but can be a toxic for the skin.
+I see so many people are suffering from Topical Steroids Withdrawal (TSW) all over the world nowadays.
+Although patients are struggling to get it over, the majority of dermatologists prescribe Topical Steroids mainly for atopic dermatitis and other skin problems even now.
+I believe the time has come that the world should realize the medication cannot heal all but can be toxic for the skin.

 See the pictures at the very bottom of this page if you are ready to know how horrible side effects of Topical Steroids are.
 Since they are hard to see, viewer discretion advised, I placed them at the end on purpose for people who don’t want to see.